 Rolla is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Rolla have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Rolla’s economy is one such example of this.

-The per capita income in Rolla in 2010 was $17,876, which is lower middle income relative to Missouri and the nation.
-This equates to an annual income of $71,504 for a family of four.
+The per capita income in Rolla in 2010 was $18,090, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,360 for a family of four.
 However, Rolla contains both very wealthy and poor people as well.

 Rolla is a somewhat ethnically-diverse city.
 The people who call Rolla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rolla residents report their race to be White, followed by Asian.
 Important ancestries of people in Rolla include Irish, English, Italian, and French .

 The most common language spoken in Rolla is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Arabic.